Harris looks to lock up the Democratic nomination after Biden steps aside, reordering the 2024 race

 West Virginia Sen. Joe Manchin, who left the party earlier this year but considered re-registering as a Democrat to vie for the nomination against the vice president, told CBS News on Monday that he would not be a candidate.

-Additional endorsements Monday left a dwindling list of potential rivals to Harris, who was still the only candidate.

 Harris was to make her first public appearance Monday morning at the White House, where she is scheduled to speak at an event honoring National Collegiate Athletic Association championship teams.
+It's an indication of how she will have to balance her day job and her new role as candidate.
 She is filling in for Biden, who is recovering after contracting COVID-19 last week.

 Harris, in a statement, praised Biden’s “selfless and patriotic act” in deciding to leave the race and said she intends to “earn and win” her party’s nomination.